 Covered from head to toe in blue and white pride—and face paint!—Buccaneer fans love Soccerfest, a weekend-long fall tradition that pits Blair athletes against crosstown rival North Warren Regional High School.
 The whole school travels the few miles to North Warren and Blair spectators rush the stands upon arrival.
 Led by the Blue Crew, students and faculty cheer the Bucs to victory and, when Blair wins, everyone joins the victorious team on the field.
 The evening concludes with an all-school “grill and chill,” at which faculty members make hot dogs and hamburgers and organize a wide variety of games and activities.

-What began in 1903 and is now New Jersey’s oldest football rivalry has evolved into a weeklong celebration of school spirit culminating in a “Peddie Eve” bonfire and pep rally.
+What began in 1903 and is now New Jersey’s oldest prep school football rivalry has evolved into a weeklong celebration of school spirit culminating in a “Peddie Eve” bonfire and pep rally.
 Peddie Day is a full day of athletic competitions that alternate between Blair’s and Peddie’s campuses in Blairstown and Hightstown.
 The entire school, as well as many parents and alumni, come out in force to cheer the Buccaneers to victory, and the school that achieves the most wins takes home the Kelley-Potter Cup.

 When a Blair athletic team achieves victory, team members ring the School's Victory Bell.
 This tradition was established in 1999 by the classes of 1949 and 1999, on the occasion of their 50th reunion and graduation, respectively.
 The Victory Bell is installed at the heart of campus, in front of Hardwick Hall, with this plaque: